EdwardFornieles/Project1_theGame/README.md

   - Allow the player to select a team
   - Allow the player to kick a penalty kick
   - Allow the player to switch turns after every shoot
-  - Allow the keeper to save a shoot
-  - keep an accurate score record
+  - keep an accurate score record(first in get a solid advantage after 5 shoots)
-  - Inform when a player wins the game
+  - Inform when a player wins the game and reset the game

 ** Stretch goals